Long Island Wrongful Termination Lawyer

 In most cases, employment is at will, meaning an employer can fire or terminate an employee without having to establish just cause or a reason for doing so.
 Individuals working under collective bargaining agreements (union members) and other contracts have grounds for employee termination spelled out in their contracts.

 But even an at-will employee cannot be legally fired for reasons that amount to unlawful discrimination as defined by federal or state laws.
 Civil rights laws create protected classes of employees for cases of employment discrimination and establish other reasons for termination of employment that constitute wrongful firing.
 An employer who fires a worker in violation of an existing contract or in violation of civil rights law may be sued for lost wages and other damages.

-Our wrongful termination lawyer, at The Law Office of Cohen & Jaffe, LLP, pursues wrongful termination claims on behalf of workers on Long Island and in the New York City area.
+Our wrongful termination lawyer, at Law Office of Cohen & Jaffe, LLP, pursues wrongful termination claims on behalf of workers on Long Island.
 If you believe you have been unlawfully fired, we want to hear your side of the story.
 We want to help you stand up to your employer or others who have violated your rights, and obtain appropriate compensation for the injustice you have suffered.